cleveradssolutions/CAS-Android/README.md

       implementation 'com.chartboost:chartboost-sdk:8.0.3'
 }
 ```
-If your content rating is MA - 18+ years then you can integrate an additional Facebook Audience and Yandex networks:
+If your content rating is Teen - 13+ years then you can integrate an additional Facebook Audience and Yandex networks:
 ```gradle
 dependencies {
       ...